You are currently on Hearing Direct UK

 Cookie bite hearing loss is a relatively rare type of hearing impairment.
-The condition is permanent and can be effectively managed with hearing aids.
+Although the condition is permanent, it can be effectively managed with hearing aids.

 In this quick-read blog post, we define cookie bite hearing loss, its causes, and how to deal with the impairment.

-Cookie bite hearing loss derives its name from the specific form of the hearing curve in the audiogram of a person suffering from this particular kind of sensorineural hearing loss.
-The curve resembles the form of a cookie that has been bitten, hence its name.
-Cookie bite hearing loss can also be referred to as pool hearing loss, soup plate hearing loss or U-shaped hearing loss.
+Cookie bite hearing loss derives its name from the shape of the hearing curve in the audiogram of a person suffering from this kind of sensorineural hearing loss.
+The curve resembles the form of a cookie with a bite mark in it, hence its name.
+Cookie bite hearing loss is also referred to as pool hearing loss, soup plate hearing loss or U-shaped hearing loss.

-Most cases of cookie bite hearing loss are due to a genetically inherited condition, rather than aging, exposure to loud noises, different illnesses and injuries or any of the other causes that are usually responsible for the more common types of hearing loss.
+Most cases of cookie bite hearing loss are due to a genetically inherited condition.
+Unlike the other causes such as aging, exposure to loud noises, different illnesses and injuries that are usually responsible for the more common types of hearing loss.

-Although a person is born with it, in some cases this may not become obvious during the first years of a child’s life because its symptoms usually begin to show and lead to more serious hearing problems after a person reaches 30 years of age.
-It is not uncommon that the carrier of the condition may not even suspect that their hearing ability is compromised before the age of 30-40, especially if they have never gone through a hearing test.
+Although a person is born with it, in some cases this may not become obvious during the first years of a child’s life.
+The symptoms usually begin to show and lead to more serious hearing problems after a person reaches 30 years of age.
+It is quite common for sufferers of the condition to be unaware that their hearing ability is compromised before the age of 30-40, especially if they have never had a hearing test.
 At a young age, a hearing check is the only option to discover the condition even if the symptoms are not yet recognizable and it is highly recommended especially if any of the parents have a history of hearing loss in the family.

-Due to the specific character of the condition, the standard types of hearing aids will not be able to suit the needs of the sufferer.
-A more advanced and sophisticated device is required, focused mainly on the amplifying of the mid-frequency sounds at the expense of the low and high-frequency levels.
+Due to the specific character of the condition, the standard types of hearing aids will not be appropriate.
+It requires a more advanced and sophisticated device.
+One that can focus mainly on amplifying the mid-frequency sounds at the expense of the low and high-frequency levels.
 This is very important for the users, as they are usually hypersensitive to the amplification of sound levels they are able to hear, and for example, might find it unbearable to wear hearing aids in a loud environment.
 The necessary additional functionalities may increase the cost in comparison to the price of other listening devices.

 Digital hearing aids will not be able to restore hearing but can greatly help in managing the condition.
-That is why it is recommended to start with its use as soon as possible in order to get used to it and be able to lead an as normal life as possible.
+That is why we recommend that you start using hearing aids as soon as possible.
+You can become accustomed to them and they will help you to continue leading a normal life.